-C-ARF strongly advise that you position the receiver as far away from the high-voltage ignition unit as possible - at least 200mm (8") for the minimum interference risk.
-We positioned the Powerbox Evolution and the RX on the balsa-composite plate on the right side of the tank base.
+We strongly advise that you position the receiver as far away from the high-voltage ignition unit as possible - at least 200mm (8") for the minimum interference risk.
+In the DA-100 version it was secured to the side of the fuselage, close to the angled plate behind the rudder servo mount which was used to locate the Powerbox.